chipsheppard/osixthreeo/readme.txt

 Gutenberg column blocks:
 Add a class of "boxed" to a Columns Block to style the columns in nice boxes.
+Add the class "up100" to push a column up for a staggered look - up125, up150, up160, up175 & up200 are also available.

 == ChangeLog ==